Wuxi: Etymology

-It was told that the Qin general Wang Jian named the region "Wuxi" during his conquest of the state of Chu (225-223 BCE).
-When Wang Jian's troops reached a mountain, they discovered a stone stele engraved with a message: "With tin, wars occur.
-Without tin, wars are gone."
-The local inhabitants later explained that the mountain was named "Xishan", literally "Mountain of Tin", due to the large amount of tin and lead once mined there; in the period before Wang's conquest, however, these metal ores seemed to have been exhausted.
-Meanwhile, the author of the discovered stele was unknown.
-Wang Jian then decided to name the area as "Wuxi" and commented that:

-This stele is exposed now, which means peace is finally come.
-Probably, people from long ago predicted this event and created this stele to warn their descendants!
-This place should be named as "Wuxi" (without tin) from now on..

-Despite varied origin stories, many modern Chinese scholars favor the view that the word is derived from the "old Yue language" or, supposedly, the old Kra–Dai languages, rather than reflecting the presence of tin in the area.
+Despite varied origin stories based on the second Chinese character 锡 of the city's name meaning "tin", many modern Chinese scholars favor the view that the word is derived from the "old Yue language" or, supposedly, the old Kra–Dai languages, rather than reflecting the presence of tin in the area.

 History

+Clues are to be found at the Meili Museum and the Helv Relics Museum, Wuxi is the ancient capital of Wu State during the Spring and Autumn Period (770–476 BCE).
+Taibo and Zhongyong traveled southeast and settled in Wuxi Meili.
+There, Taibo and his followers set up the State of Wu, and made Wuxi as its founding capital which lasted for 600 years.
 The history of Wuxi can be traced back to Shang dynasty (1600–1046 BC).

-The tin industry thrived in the area in ancient times but it was eventually depleted, so that when Wuxi was established in 202 BCE during the Han dynasty, it was named "Wuxi" (Without Tin).
+The tin industry thrived in the area in ancient times but it was eventually depleted, so that when Wuxi was established in 202 BCE during the Han dynasty, it was named "Wuxi" (the capital of Wu commandery).
 Administratively, Wuxi became a district of Biling (later Changzhou) and only during the Yuan dynasty (1206–1368) did it become an independent prefecture.
 Wuxi and Changzhou are considered to be the birthplaces of modern industrialization in China.

 Agriculture and the silk industry flourished in Wuxi and the town became a transportation hub under the early Tang Dynasty after the opening of the Grand Canal in 609.
 It became known as one of the biggest markets for rice in China.

-The Donglin Academy, originally founded during the Song dynasty (960-1279) was restored in Wuxi in 1604.
+The Donglin Academy, originally founded during the Song dynasty (960–1279) was restored in Wuxi in 1604.
 Not a school, it served as a public forum, advocating a Confucian orthodoxy and ethics.
 Many of its academicians were retired court officials or officials deposed in the 1590s due to factionalism.

-As a populous county, its eastern part was separated and made into Jinkui county in 1724.
+As a populous county, its eastern part was separated and made into Jinkui County in 1724.
 Both Wuxi and Jinkui were utterly devastated by the Taiping Rebellion, which resulted in nearly 2/3 of their population being killed.
-The number of “able-bodied males” (ding, 丁) were only 72,053 and 138,008 individuals in 1865, versus 339,549 and 258,934 in 1830.
+The number of "able-bodied males" (ding, 丁) were only 72,053 and 138,008 individuals in 1865, versus 339,549 and 258,934 in 1830.